-Why bring your bike to campus?
+Why bring your college bike to campus?
+Well, for one, you can make money riding your bike casually.
 You save money on insurance, gas, and repairs by leaving your car home.
 That alone contributes to environmental responsibility.
 You get a ton of exercise, don’t have to worry about parking and in the mornings you oversleep, you can ignore heavy traffic and zip your way to class like a bullet.

 Practice safe bike, by investing in a messenger bag so your books don’t fly out on your ride and cause an accident.
 Affix front and tail lights to your bike and stash a rain poncho in the bag so you’re ready for emergencies.
 Having a good and reliable multi-tool is a must as well.
 You can even do some small fixes in your dorm room.